flatironinstitute/finufft/README.md

 For other cases, the Python wrapper should be able to be built from source.
 We hope to extend this in the future, and have begun work for `manylinux2014`.

-## Interface
+## Usage and interface

+Please see the codes in `examples/` to see how to call cuFINUFFT from C++.

-cuFINUFFT API contains 5 stages:
+In short, cuFINUFFT API contains 5 stages:
  - Set cufinufft default options - ```int ier=cufinufft_default_opts(type1, dim, &opts);```
  - Make cufinufft plan - ``` ier=cufinufft_makeplan(type1, dim, nmodes, iflag, ntransf, tol, maxbatchsize, &dplan); ```
  - Set the locations of non-uniform points x,y,z - ```ier=cufinufft_setpts(M, x, y, z, 0, NULL, NULL, NULL, dplan);```